mobify/workshop--adaptivejs-site-1x/README.md

     @import 'templates/partials/footer
     ```

-10. View the mobile version of the potions category page in your browser
+10. Refresh the Potions category page from Step 2.

-    Your footer should now look like this:
+    The footer now looks like this:

     ![Footer](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/KcuPmBLRbJMAG0Y/Screen%20Shot%202015-01-19%20at%201.28.56%20PM.png)

-11. Stop preview by typing `ctrl c` in the terminal window.
+11. Stop the preview with the `[control] c` command in Terminal.

-## Ready to Continue?
+## Continue to Step 8

 When you're ready to continue, run the following command: